Skip to content

 Last key pressed

 Navigate to the keyboard tester page.
-The visual keyboard layout loads instantly with no setup required.
+The visual keyboard layout loads instantly — no setup, drivers, or downloads required.

 Press any key on your keyboard.
-Each key lights up on the visual layout to confirm it registered correctly.
+Each key highlights on the visual layout to confirm it registered correctly.
+Keys that don't light up have a registration problem.

-Hold down multiple keys at once to check how many simultaneous key presses your keyboard supports.
-The max simultaneous count is displayed in real time.
+Hold down multiple keys at once to check how many simultaneous presses your keyboard registers.
+The live counter shows the maximum simultaneous keys detected — useful for verifying anti-ghosting claims.

-Press key combinations you use frequently, especially in games, to verify none are blocked by ghosting.
-Any key that fails to register will remain unlit.
+Press key combinations you use frequently in games (W+A+Space, W+D+Shift, etc.) to verify none are blocked by ghosting or rollover limitations.

-Check the info panel for detailed event data including event.code, event.key, and keyCode for the last pressed key.
+Check the info panel for real-time event data including event.code, event.key, and keyCode for the last pressed key — useful for debugging custom remaps.

 What is N-key rollover (NKRO)?

-N-key rollover means your keyboard can register any number of simultaneous key presses.
-Cheaper keyboards often have 6-key rollover (6KRO), meaning only 6 keys can be detected at once.
-This tool counts the maximum simultaneous keys detected so you can verify your keyboard's rollover capability.
+N-key rollover means your keyboard can register any number of simultaneous key presses accurately.
+Cheaper keyboards often have 6-key rollover (6KRO) — only 6 keys at once.
+Gaming keyboards advertise NKRO (unlimited).
+This tool counts the maximum simultaneous keys detected to verify your keyboard's actual rollover capability.

 What is keyboard ghosting?